bngarren/checkmate.nvim/README.md

 ---May need to tweak some colors to your liking
 ---@field style checkmate.StyleSettings?
 ---
---- Depth within a todo item's hierarchy from which actions (e.g. toggle) will act on the parent todo item
---- Examples:
---- 0 = toggle only triggered when cursor/selection includes same line as the todo item/marker
---- 1 = toggle triggered when cursor/selection includes any direct child of todo item
---- 2 = toggle triggered when cursor/selection includes any 2nd level children of todo item
----@field todo_action_depth integer
----
 ---Enter insert mode after `:Checkmate create`, require("checkmate").create()
 ---@field enter_insert_after_new boolean
 ---